 1. How Much Will You Pay as Interest?

-When a lender approves a personal loan, you will be required to repay the principal amount together with interest.
-In Singapore, different lenders have varying interest rates, and it is crucial to do your research and identify the most affordable.
+When a bank approves a personal loan, you will be required to repay the principal amount together with interest.
+In Singapore, different banks have varying personal loan interest rates, and it is crucial to do your research and identify the most affordable.
 Remember that the interest rates for personal loans are determined based on the borrower’s credit rating and repayment ability.

 2. Can You Afford the Monthly Instalments?

-Once you have established the interest rates charged on personal loans by different lenders, you need to move a step further and ask, “Can I afford the monthly instalments?”
+Once you have established the personal loan interest rates charged by different banks, you need to move a step further and ask, “Can I afford the monthly instalments?”
 In some cases, people opt for longer loan tenure to enjoy lower monthly payments, but this is not always a good idea.
 With longer loan tenure, the total amount payable will be higher.

 3. Does the Personal Loan have a Processing Fee?

-Personal lenders might have additional charges, such as sign-up or originator fee, but it is possible to also get some that only have the interest.
-A sign-up fee is a one-time upfront charge that lenders subtract from the loan to meet the processing or administration costs.
+Banks might have additional charges, such as sign-up or originator fee, but it is possible to also get some that only have the interest.
+A sign-up fee is a one-time upfront charge that banks subtract from the personal loan to meet the processing or administration costs.

 4. Is My Credit Score Good Enough?

-To approve personal loans, lenders strongly rely on your credit rating.
-If you have a poor score, the lender will attach a higher interest rate to the loan.
+To approve personal loans, banks strongly rely on your credit rating.
+If you have a poor score, the bank will attach a higher personal loan interest rate to the loan.
 To be sure about your credit score, it is advisable to check it before applying for a personal loan.
 This will give you the opportunity to see your personal credit score and correct errors if any.

 5. How Will the Personal Loan Impact Your Credit Score?